March 12, 2024

 The direct cash flow method is considered the more complicated of the cash flow methods, especially for a company that utilizes accrual accounting.
 The accounting manager cannot use changes between assets and liabilities to measure variations in receivables and payables under the direct cash flow method.
 Instead, each transaction that affects cash is appropriately categorized.

-The direct cash flow method
+Direct cash flow method example

 The below represents an example of a cash flow statement using the direct cash flow method.
 You'll note that the cash flow statement requires reconciling the net income to net cash from operating activities.